dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 - Similar to the [local](#single-local-datacenter-clusters) topology, more regions can be added dynamically.
 - A homogenous configuration among the regions for simplified operations is recommended.
 - For sophisticated workloads, each region can have different node count and node specification.
 This heterogeneous configuration could better handle regional specific concurrency and load characteristics.
+- All CockroachDB nodes are expected to be able to communicate with each other
+- The cluster is using the default replication factor of 3

 #### Availability expectations

 - Each region defines an availability zone, and three or more regions are recommended.
-- Can survive a single datacenter failure
+- Can survive a single datacenter failure, since a majority of the replicas will remain available.

 #### Performance expectations